 An alumnus of Trinity Evangelical Divinity School (MDiv, 1977), Ravi Zacharias has been described by Chuck Colson as “the great apologist of our time.”* Zacharias is the author of numerous Christian books, including Gold Medallion Book Award winner Can Man Live Without God? and bestsellers Light in the Shadow of Jihad and The Grand Weaver.
-He is the founder and chairman of the board of Ravi Zacharias International Ministries, host of the radio programs Let My People Think and Just Thinking, and visiting professor at Wycliffe Hall of Oxford, where he teaches apologetics and evangelism.
+He is the founder and chairman of the board of Ravi Zacharias International Ministries, host of the radio programs Let My People Think and Just Thinking.

 *Staub, Dick (January 2004).
 “The Dick Staub Interview: Ravi Zacharias’s Wonderful World“.
 Christianity Today.
 Retrieved 2014-06-26.